From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Classifying Keys and Transitions

 \subsection{RFC-Based Classification}

-The IETF has specified many aspects of how DNSSEC zones and data should be configured and maintained across numerous RFCs~\cite{rfc4641,rfc6781,rfc5011,rfc7583}.
-Among those are several processes that model ways in which {\tt DNSKEY}s should be rolled over (or transitioned).
+The IETF has specified many aspects of how DNSSEC zones and data should be configured and maintained across numerous RFCs~\cite{rfc4641,RFC6781,rfc5011,rfc7583}.
+Among those are several processes that model ways in which {\tt DNSKEY}s should be rolled over.
 In RFC~5011~\cite{rfc5011}, Trust Anchor (TA) rollover is specified for zones whose predecessor zones do not securely delegate {\tt DS} records.
 Additionally, in RFC~7583~\cite{rfc7583}, processes are described for how zone administrators should transition their ZSKs and KSKs.

-First we characterize RFC guidelines in terms of our temporal model and then investigate how transitions in the wild conform to these guidelines (in \autoref{sec:meas}).
+First we characterize RFC guidelines in terms of our transition model and then investigate how transitions in the wild conform to these guidelines (in \autoref{sec:meas}).
 We classify deviations as either warnings, \ie the behavior does not strictly follow the RFC guidelines, yet, does not disturb validation; or as errors, which render the validation as bogus or insecure.
-For example, if a transition was specified as needing to have \emph{Retire}~$>0$,\footnote{While conventional IETF parlance (\eg \texttt{SHOULD} in RFC~8174~\cite{RFC8174}) often makes this explicit, the measurable quantities in RFC-7583~\cite{rfc7583} do not use \texttt{MUST, MAY, SHOULD}, etc. We, therefore, semantically assign these values based on the overall processes.} but it was 0, this would only be a warning because the key transition would still allow keys to verify data for a zone.
+It should be noted that while conventional IETF parlance (\eg \texttt{MUST} vs. \texttt{SHOULD} in RFC~8174~\cite{RFC8174}) often makes this distinction explicit, the measurable quantities in RFC-7583~\cite{rfc7583} do not use \texttt{MUST, MAY, SHOULD}, etc. We, therefore, semantically assign these values based on the overall processes.
+For example, if a transition was specified as needing to have \emph{Retire}~$>0$, but it was 0, this would only be a warning because the key transition would still allow keys to verify data for a zone.
 In contrast to this, if a KSK must be present \emph{before} a {\tt DS} record in order to let resolvers securely verify the KSK during a \emph{Double-DS} transition, then \emph{PreDS} $\le 0$ is a critical~error.